Grandparents DNA Test

 - If the index is less than 1 and your percentage is less than 10%, then the test is negative

-The choice of laboratory is a very important step when you want to do a parentage test.
-You should know that not all laboratories offer the same services and depending on several factors it is better to make the choice that suits you.
+The choice of laboratory is a very important step when you want to do a Grandparent DNA test.
+You should know that not all laboratories offer the same services and depending on several factors it is better to make the right choice.

 You must choose a laboratory according to: